hashicorp/terraform-provider-aws/website/docs/r/macie_s3_bucket_association.html.markdown

 The following arguments are supported:

-* `bucket_name` - (Required) The name of the S3 bucket that you want to associate with Amazon Macie.
+* `bucket_name` - (Required) The name of the S3 bucket that you want to associate with Amazon Macie Classic.
-* `classification_type` - (Optional) The configuration of how Amazon Macie classifies the S3 objects.
+* `classification_type` - (Optional) The configuration of how Amazon Macie Classic classifies the S3 objects.
-* `member_account_id` - (Optional) The ID of the Amazon Macie member account whose S3 resources you want to associate with Macie.
+* `member_account_id` - (Optional) The ID of the Amazon Macie Classic member account whose S3 resources you want to associate with Macie.
 If `member_account_id` isn't specified, the action associates specified S3 resources with Macie for the current master account.
 * `prefix` - (Optional) Object key prefix identifying one or more S3 objects to which the association applies.

 The `classification_type` object supports the following: